Schahrjar/Schahrjar.github.io/_pages/about.md

   - /about.html
 ---

-A Molecular Biologist, experienced in genome data analysis.
-Founding [Palindrome](https://palinlab.com/) in Iran, I have developed two algortihms for exome data analysis, which resolved tens of undiagnosed cases: \
+I am a Molecular Biologist, experienced in genome data analysis.
+I founded [Palindrome](https://palinlab.com/) in Iran, developed two algortihms for exome data analysis, which resolved tens of challenging undiagnosed cases and helped hundreds of families suffring from rare disorders: \
-**PalinDepth**: a CNV detection tool, \
+**PalinDepth**: a CNV detection tool from short read exome data, \
-**PalinVar**: a point based scoring system for ACMG-based classification of short variants. \
+**PalinVar**: a point-based scoring system for ACMG-based classification of SNVs and INDELs. \
-Detecting common pathogenic variants by analysing thousands of exomes from distant families, I created a tool for haplotype analysis of ROH regions from exome data.
-This uncovers if such variants are founder or recurrent. \
+I also developed a tool for haplotype analysis of ROH regions from exome data.
+This is useful for a rare pathogenic variant that is common among distant families, aiming to investigate if such variants are founder or recurrent. \
 Recently I screened hundreds of exomes for STR expansions in neuromuscular patients with different ethnicities.
 Creating a reference panel of STR loci is my ongoing project.
+I am also working on GWAS on dementia and neurodegenerative diseases.
 ## Selected Publications
 **Unraveling the genetic landscape of undiagnosed cerebellar ataxia in Brazilian patients** \
 *Parkinsonism & Related Disorders; 2024* [*article*](https://www.prd-journal.com/article/S1353-8020(23)01040-4/fulltext)